 If you run out of money, bad things happen.
-You could get properties foreclosed on, liens can get filed on your properties if you do not pay your contractors, you basically become stuck unless you can inject capital into the business.
+For example, you could get properties foreclosed on; liens can get filed on your properties if you do not pay your contractors; you basically become stuck unless you can inject capital into the business.

 Not treating Real Estate Investing Like a Business

-Having consistency, being informed, and having plans for issues that come up will go a long way towards being successful.
+Having consistency, being informed, and having plans for issues will go a long way towards success.

 Real estate investing is a semi-passive investment, sure.
-There are things you need to do to keep up on maintenance of your properties.
-If you let some maintenance items start to slip, can be a cascading effect.
+However, there are things you need to do to keep up with the maintenance of your properties.
+If you let some maintenance items start to slip, it can be a cascading effect.

 Don’t trust that your tenants will inform you either.
 I have had tenants not notify me of a roof leak before.
 You need to be proactive and inspect your properties regularly.

 If you are looking for a bad time, start routinely accepting late or partial rent.
 Then when it comes time to evict someone, the judge or magistrate will likely say that you have presented a pattern of business where it is fine to pay late.
 That they will not evict the tenant until they are a full month behind.
 That will leave you with a terrible feeling for sure!

 This can all be prevented by sticking to the lease.
 However, IF you think about giving a tenant some leeway on late fees, 2 strategies can help you down the road.
 The first is still collecting the late fee and then returning it.
 The other option is to send a letter saying that you decided to waive the late fee this one time due to X, Y, and Z factors, but that does not waive your right to collect the late fee for future months.